Irrelon/ForerunnerDB/readme.md

 * Can run in a browser as a client-side database for web-apps or server-side in Node.js
 * Has a low download footprint
+* Has indexing support to speed up intensive queries
+* Includes advanced features like unique index and primary key violation checking
+* Can save data to browser local storage for offline app support
 * Has built-in data-binding for automatically updating the DOM when underlying data changes**

-** Data-binding to the DOM requires jQuery
+** Data-binding to the DOM requires jsViews

 ### ForerunnerDB & MongoDB
-Forerunner and Mongo are very similar and Forerunner has been written to work with similar queries, however there are some key differences that any MongoDB user should be aware of:
+Forerunner has been written to work with similar queries to MongoDB, however there are some key differences that any MongoDB user should be aware of:

 * Forerunner supports joins
 * Forerunner's collection update method is more like MySQL's in that only the key/value pairs you pass are updated instead of the entire document being overwritten.
 You can think of ForerunnerDB's update method has having the MongoDB $set wrapped around your entire passed update document.
 * MongoDB is a pure server-side application so doesn't need to deal with DOM events etc, whereas ForerunnerDB can run in both a server and client environment.
 In a browser, Forerunner has data-binding built in so that when your data changes, DOM updates are processed automatically.
 * Forerunner supports views.
-Views allow you to create subsets of collections with joins and other options.
+Views allow you to create subsets of collections including using joins, data transforms and other options.
 Those views can then also have data binding enabled on them.
 If you change the query that a view is built with, your DOM can automatically update as well to show the results.
 This allows you to visualise query changes on screen instantly without complex code.
-* Forerunner is NOT persistent storage.
-Unlike MongoDB or MySQL, Forerunner will loose ALL data if your browser is refreshed (when operating on a client).
+* Forerunner is **NOT persistent storage**.
+Unlike MongoDB or MySQL, Forerunner will loose ALL data if your browser is refreshed (when operating on a client) unless you tell Forerunner to save the database to local storage with the save() command.
 If you are running Forerunner in a server environment you can think of it as an in-memory store that is volitile and requires populating on startup***

-*** ForerunnerDB will get data persistence very soon in an upcoming release!
+*** ForerunnerDB will get server-side data persistence very soon in an upcoming release!

 ## Client-Side (Browser) Setup
 Include the ForerunnerDB.js file in your HTML: